Disclaimer: I own nothing of RWBY.

 Just like what mediation required—a clear mind!

 Except for the only difference, he hadn't been focusing on trying to transform his Aura into a ball at the time.
-Maybe that was a distraction?
-Perhaps all he needed to realistically transform the Aura into a sphere was to just unconsciously do it?
-Like breathing or moving?
-As strange and impossible as that sounded.
-And it did sound painstakingly impossible.
-The logic behind it was simply missing.
+Maybe that remained a distraction?
+Perhaps, maybe, to realistically reconstruct his Aura into a sphere came unconsciously?
+Like breathing?
+As strange and impossible as that sounded, and it sounded off his rockers impossible.
+The reasoning behind it was missing.

 Of course, it was all just a theory.